Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

-Most internal address are infinite; exceptions are related to hyperbolic components as follows. \begin{coro}{Finite Internal Address} \lineclear The internal address of $c\in\M$ is finite if and only if there is a hyperbolic component $W$ with $c\in\ovl W$.
-More precisely, if $c\in\ovl W$ but $c$ is not the root of a hyperbolic component other than $W$, then the internal address of $c$ terminates with the period of $W$ (if $c$ is the root of a hyperbolic component $W'\neq W$, then the internal address of $c$ terminates with the period of $W'$).
+Most internal addresses are infinite; exceptions are related to hyperbolic components as follows. \begin{coro}{Finite Internal Address} \lineclear The internal address of $c\in\M$ is finite if and only if there is a hyperbolic component $W$ with $c\in\ovl W$.
+More precisely, if $c\in\ovl W$ but $c$ is not the root of a hyperbolic component other than $W$, then the internal address of $c$ terminates with the period of $W$; if $c$ is the root of a hyperbolic component $W'\neq W$, then the internal address of $c$ terminates with the period of $W'$.

-For a non-periodic external angle $\theta\in\Circle$, the internal address of $R(\theta)$ is finite if and only if $R(\theta)$ lands on the boundary of a hyperbolic component $W$. \end{coro} \proof Consider a parameter ray $R(\theta)$ with finite internal address and let $n$ be the last entry in this internal address.
-Then there is a parameter ray pair $\RP(\theta,\theta')$ of period $n$ which separates $R(\theta)$ from the origin, and no periodic parameter ray pair separates $R(\theta)$ from $\RP(\theta,\theta')$.
-The ray pair $\RP(\theta,\theta')$ bounds the wake of a hyperbolic component $W$ and lands at the root of $W$, so $R(\theta)$ is in the wake of $W$ (or on its boundary) but not in one of its subwakes.
-Every such parameter ray lands on the boundary of $W$; see \version{Corollary~\ref{Cor:IrrationalIntAngles}}{\cite{HY} or \cite[\CorIrrationalIntAngles]{SymDyn}}.
+For a non-periodic external angle $\theta\in\Circle$, the internal address of $R(\theta)$ is finite if and only if $R(\theta)$ lands on the boundary of a hyperbolic component $W$. \end{coro} \proof Consider a parameter ray $R(\phi)$ with finite internal address so that $\phi$ is non-periodic and let $n$ be the last entry in this internal address.
+Then there is a parameter ray pair $\RP(\theta,\theta')$ of period $n$ which separates $R(\phi)$ from the origin, and no periodic parameter ray pair separates $R(\phi)$ from $\RP(\theta,\theta')$.
+The ray pair $\RP(\theta,\theta')$ bounds the wake of a hyperbolic component $W$ and lands at the root of $W$, so $R(\phi)$ is in the wake of $W$ but not in one of its subwakes.
+Every such parameter ray $R(\phi)$ lands on the boundary of $W$; see \version{Corollary~\ref{Cor:IrrationalIntAngles}}{\cite{HY}\hide{or \cite[\CorIrrationalIntAngles]{SymDyn}}}.
 The converse is clear.

 The statements about $c\in\M$ follow in a similar way, using the fact that the limb of $W$ is the union of $\ovl W$ and its sublimbs at rational internal angles; see \version{Theorem~\ref{Thm:NoGhostLimbs}}{\cite{HY} or \cite[\ThmNoGhostLimbs]{SymDyn}}.